Puriney/scRNA.seq.course/11-exprs-norm.md

 sequenced.
 Furthermore in general these should only be calculated using appropriate quantification software from aligned BAM files not from read counts since often only a portion of the entire gene/transcript is sequenced, not the entire length.
+If in doubt check for a relationship between gene/transcript length and expression level.

 However, here we show how these normalisations can be calculated using scater.
 First, we need to find the effective transcript length in Kilobases.
 However, our dataset containes only gene IDs, therefore we will be using the gene lengths instead of transcripts. scater uses the [biomaRt](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) package, which allows one to annotate genes by other attributes: